yc22rgq/yc22rgq/README.md

 I am a dedicated software developer specializing in C++.
 My focus has been on building robust and efficient applications, leveraging my deep knowledge of algorithms and data structures.
 In addition to C++, I am proficient in Python and Swift, which allows me to work across various platforms, including iOS app development.
 I am passionate about solving complex problems, optimizing performance, and continuously expanding my skills to stay at the forefront of software development.

-Skills: C++ / Python / Swift / Scikit-learn / SwiftUI / Django
+Skills: C++ / Python / Swift / Scikit-learn / SwiftUI / SQL

 - 🌱 I’m currently learning Java ☕️
 - 😄 Pronouns: He/him